databaseman/databaseman.github.io/about.md

 which included 15+ years as an Oracle DBA.
 I have also worked as an Application System Administrator, and a Programmer/Analyst for Oracle Applications and SAP.

-I have worked professionally with the following technologies/languages: PL/SQL, SQL, OCI, Dynamic SQL, ABAP/4, C, and COBOL.
+I have worked professionally with the following technologies/languages: Oracle, PL/SQL, SQL, OCI, Dynamic SQL, ABAP/4, C, and COBOL.

 Currently I am taking classes to expand my skill set in Software Development.